 Transparency: Demonstrates a commitment to transparency and public disclosure

-The company states on its website that: “As packaging labels get updated, customers will be able to identify which canned goods have Non BPA liners by simply locating our standardized Non BPA liner icon across our corporate brands portfolio.”
+The company previously stated on its website that: “As packaging labels get updated, customers will be able to identify which canned goods have Non BPA liners by simply locating our standardized Non BPA liner icon across our corporate brands portfolio.”
 However, the company has not committed to publicly disclosing the identity of the alternative materials.
-The company does not appear to further encourage or require the disclosure of ingredients in products online or on product packaging.
+The company does not appear to further encourage or require suppliers to publicly disclose ingredients in products online or on product packaging.

 0 out of 7.5 points

 3 out of 8.5 points